mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

     Port_Binding "cr-lrp-a104502b-66eb-4aee-aeca-6dd38f6b021d"
 {% endhighlight %}

-**NOTE:** This commands have to be run in the container for ovn-db.
+**NOTE:** This commands have to be run in the container __ovn-dbs-bundle-podman-0__ which runs the OVN DB and is the master.

 ### 2. Understanding the flow logic

-One can traverse the OvS OpenFlow tables and try to follow which rules the packet will cross.
-But this requires some experience in the matter.
+One can traverse the OvS OpenFlow tables and try to follow which rules the packet will cross, but this requires some experience in the matter.
 The starting point is to determine the instance compute node and TAP interface that corresponds to the instance.
-This can be easily captured by checking the instance libvirt XML file.
+Once logged into the right compute node, the tap device name can be easily captured by checking the instance libvirt XML file.
 In my case it is __tapab12213e-3c__.
-With this infromation, check the br-int table 0 where all starts:
+With this infromation, check the _br-int_ table 0 where all starts:

 {% highlight bash %}
 [root@ice-com-02 ~]# ovs-ofctl dump-flows br-int table=0 --no-stats